Chrissy Teigen Shares Another Sweet Photo Of Baby Miles, Announcing He Graduated From Preemie Diapers

 “Omg he’s soooo beautiful, what an amazing blessing,” one more fan wrote.

 This photo post comes just days after Teigen shared somewhat of a controversial photo to her Instagram page.
 As the Inquisitr reported earlier this week, the mother of two shared a photo of herself relaxing on a lounge chair as she breastfeeds her son, Miles.
-Teigen’s daughter Luna also appears photo as Teigen also pretends to breastfeed her doll.
+Teigen’s daughter Luna also appears in the photo as Teigen also pretends to breastfeed her doll.
 The sweet post definitely resonated with Teigen’s fans, as it garnered more than 1.6 million likes and almost 20,000 comments in just a couple of hours.

 “Luna making me feed her babydoll so I guess I have twins now,” Teigen joked in the caption of the post.

-Teigen did received some backlash from that photo but in true Chrissy fashion, the model responded to the criticism in the perfect way.
+Teigen did receive some backlash from that photo, but in true Chrissy fashion, the model responded to the criticism in the perfect way.

 “I don’t care to see grainy fireworks, Coachella selfies, or infinity pool pics but I let people live.
 Calm your tits and scroll on by.”